logo

 Anxiety

 Everyone experiences anxiety from time to time.
-It’s a normal part of life and can help us deal with stressful work or life situations.
+It's a normal part of life and can help us deal with stressful work or life situations.
 In cases like these, the anxiety resolves fairly rapidly.
-But what about when the anxiety doesn’t go away?
+But what about when the anxiety doesn't go away?
+Or when it shows up alongside depression, leaving you both keyed up and exhausted at the same time?
 That can be overwhelming and can make it impossible to get through the day.

-If worry, tension, and restless sleep keep running your day, you’re not out of options.
-Repetitive Transcranial Magnetic Stimulation (rTMS) is a non-invasive, drug-free treatment that uses gentle magnetic pulses to help regulate brain networks involved in anxiety.
-Many patients use rTMS alongside psychotherapy and their prescriber’s guidance for a comprehensive plan.
+If worry, tension, and restless sleep keep running your day, you're not out of options.
+Repetitive Transcranial Magnetic Stimulation (rTMS) is a non-invasive, drug-free treatment that uses gentle magnetic pulses to help regulate the brain networks involved in anxiety and mood.
+Many patients use rTMS alongside psychotherapy and their prescriber's guidance for a comprehensive plan.

 Anxiety Q & A